zajitschek/metaanalysis/chapters/chapter2.md

 Theoretically you could do screening in the database browser or your reference manager, but since it is recommended that 2 people do the screening independently (or at least part of the screening), it is good to use a dedicated tool to manage this process.

 **Why two?**
 >To avoid bias - we all have preferences and biases, so having two people to independently think about which studies should or should not be included - and importanly, discuss the discrepancies - is considered good practise.
+The effect of single vs double screening has even been tested in a [study](https://bmcmedresmethodol.biomedcentral.com/articles/10.1186/s12874-019-0782-0)

 ![](https://github.com/SusZaj/metaanalysis/blob/master/images/pushpin.svg?raw=true)  For more insight on gold standards take a looks at the *Preferred Reporting Items for Systematic Reviews and Meta-Analyses (PRISMA)* [resources](http://prisma-statement.org/).